Unleashing the power of MAST

 Read more

-The safety factor requirement is typically defined in the technical specifications given by the customers.
+The term safety factor is commonly used in valve sizing for describing the relationship between the actuator output and the torque needed for valve operation.
+This safety factor requirement is typically defined in the technical specifications given by the customers.
 If the safety factor value is not given, a reasonable value is suggested based on our long experience in the field of valve design and field-proven technologies.

 Catastrophic valve failure?
 Not on our watch!